 The Group utilises floating rate loan facilities to fund business acquisitions.
-The term of the facility is two years.
+The total available facility is \$15,000,000.
+The term of the facility is two years and was entered into during FY2023.

 Secured Liabilities and Asset Security

 The Group's liabilities are secured by general security agreements and a deed of cross guarantee and indemnity over certain entities within the Group.
 Under the letter of offer the security arrangements cover entities that generate a minimum 85% EBITDA and hold a minimum 85% total assets.